Fidelity-Kathure/Group-Assignment/README.md

 <header>
     <h1>Student Java Grading System</h1>
     <p>This is a simple Java-based grading system designed to manage student information, grades, and grade history.
-The system uses data structures such as linked lists and binary trees for efficient storage and retrieval of student grade information.</p>
+The system uses data structure binary trees for efficient storage and retrieval of student grade information.</p>
 </header>

 <section>